analysis-tools-dev/website-next/data/blog/bugprove.md

 For example, they provide a Raspberry Pi image that you can download and test, called `IoTGoat-raspberry-pi2.img`.

-This is great for beginners and the interface also provides helpful hints on what to do next.
+This is great for beginners, and the interface also provides helpful hints on what to do next.

 Nevertheless, I wanted to try it with a custom firmware image, so